Linuxfabrik/monitoring-plugins/check-plugins/json-values/README.md

                    [--state-key STATE_KEY] [--timeout TIMEOUT] [-u URL]
                    [--username USERNAME]

-This check parses a flat json array from a file or url and simply returns the message, state and perfdata from the json.
+Parses a JSON array from a file, URL, or SMB share and extracts message, state, and perfdata values from specific keys.
+Useful for integrating custom applications or APIs that provide monitoring data in JSON format.
+Alerts based on the state value extracted from the JSON data.

 options:
   -h, --help            show this help message and exit -V, --version         show program's version number and exit --always-ok           Always returns OK.
-  --filename FILENAME   Set the url of the json file.
-This is mutually
-                        exclusive with -u / --url.
+  --filename FILENAME   Path to a local JSON file.
+Mutually exclusive with -u
+                        / --url.
-  --insecure            This option explicitly allows to perform "insecure"
+  --insecure            This option explicitly allows insecure SSL
+                        connections.
+Default: False.
-                        SSL connections.
-Default: False --message-key MESSAGE_KEY
+  --message-key MESSAGE_KEY
-                        Name of the json array key containing the output message.
-Default: message --no-proxy            Do not use a proxy.
-Default: False --password PASSWORD   SMB Password.
+                        Name of the JSON array key containing the output message.
+Default: message.
+  --no-proxy            Do not use a proxy.
+  --password PASSWORD   Password for SMB authentication.
   --perfdata-key PERFDATA_KEY
-                        Name of the json array key containing the perfdata.
+                        Name of the JSON array key containing the perfdata.
-                        Default: perfdata
+                        Default: perfdata.
   --state-key STATE_KEY
-                        Name of the json array key containing the state.
+                        Name of the JSON array key containing the state.
-                        Default: state
+                        Default: state.
   --timeout TIMEOUT     Network timeout in seconds.
-Default: 3 (seconds) -u, --url URL         Set the url of the json file, either starting with
+Default: 3 (seconds) -u, --url URL         URL of the JSON file, starting with "http://",
-                        "http://", "https://" or "smb://".
-This is mutually exclusive with --filename.
+                        "https://", or "smb://".
+Mutually exclusive with
+                        --filename.
-  --username USERNAME   SMB Username.
+  --username USERNAME   Username for SMB authentication.
 ```